 Shortly after graduating from college, I served as a Peace Corps Volunteer in the rural village of Phelandaba, South Africa.
-This was perhaps the most impactful period of my life—vastly broadening my perspectives and cementing a deep appreciation for our common humanity.
+This was perhaps the most impactful period of my life—vastly broadening my perspectives and cementing a set of values that I still hold to this day.

 Below is a snapshot of the activities I participated in.

-As part of the School and Community Resource Program, I was assigned two schools to provide assistance to.
+As part of the School and Community Resource Program, I was assigned two schools to work with.
 Makabongwe was the first of them.

-My primary goal here was to introduce computer literacy to children who, on the most part, had never seen a computer before.
-With the help of forward-thinking administration, I was able to set up a small computer lab in which I could teach after-school classes.
+Here I focused on introducing computer literacy to children who, on the most part, had never seen a computer before.
+With the help of forward-thinking administration, I set up a small computer lab to teach after school classes in.